 A motioned was not made, and it has been tabled without approval.

 Committee is requesting some assurances, for example, sharing their plan, including how communications and support will happen to students, and provide a recommendation because of popularity, to consider an emphasis.
-A motion to send a written response to the program from the undergraduate council asking for the items mentioned above, indicating that it will be herd again at subcommittee level for a vote.
+A motion to send a written response to the program from the undergraduate council asking for the items mentioned above, indicating that it will be heard again at subcommittee level for a vote.

 Allyson Roof motioned to approve.
 Ross Nemeth seconds.
 Motion was approved with 15 yeas, 0 nays, and 1 abstention.